 Creating a Memory Palace: Days 4 and 5

 For the final sessions of the first and introduction week, you are going to focus on your first (and most important) memory palace.
 To begin with, after choosing the memory palace itself (e.g. your childhood home), start creating a route inside.
 It would be best if you sketched the house and the path on paper.
 While “moving” through the rooms on your path, pick the locations in each room and put them down on the paper as well.
-As soon as you are done with creating the palace and the route, spend a couple minutes trying to visualize yourself walking the route and seeing each location in your mind.
+As soon as you are done with creating the palace and the route, spend a couple of minutes trying to visualize yourself walking the route and seeing each location in your mind.

 Week 1 Conclusion